department-of-veterans-affairs/vets-design-system-documentation/src/_components/alertboxes.md

 * Allow a user to dismiss a notification wherever appropriate.
 * Don’t include notifications that aren’t related to the user’s current goal.
 * Do not stack alerts one after another
+* If the alert appears in within the page body content, it should be co-located with relevant content.